NERAFF/registra-domini/README.md

+> **Note**: This is a fork of the original [MoraGames/registra-domini](https://github.com/MoraGames/registra-domini) project, developed for the "Sistemi Distribuiti" course.
+This version includes several fixes, refactoring, and functional improvements to the original codebase.

+---

-> TL;DR: This project is just an university exam, there's nothing interesting to look at.
-However, if you're curious and love wasting your time, here follows a nice-looking GPT-generated README:
+> TL;DR: The original project was a university exam.
+This fork fixes it and makes it fully functional.
+If you're curious, here follows a nice-looking GPT-generated README with added details on the improvements.

 # Registra Domini 🧠💻